DorVaknin/DorVaknin/README.md

 👯 I’m looking to collaborate on: Projects involving Node.js, Kubernetes, and cloud solutions (AWS/Azure).
 I'm passionate about building robust backend systems and contributing to projects that require high scalability and reliability.

-💬 Ask me about: Designing and building microservices, especially breaking down monolithic codebases for seamless ERP integrations.
-Feel free to ask about domain-driven design (DDD), CQRS, and Event Sourcing, particularly in onboarding systems.
+💬 Ask me about: Designing and building microservices, especially breaking down monolithic codebases for seamless integrations.
+Feel free to ask about domain-driven design (DDD), CQRS, and Event Sourcing.

 📫 How to reach me: Drop me an email at dor.vkn@gmail.com or connect with me on LinkedIn.

 ⚡ Fun fact: I won 1st place at HackIDC, the biggest student-led Hackathon in Israel.
-I enjoy solving complex problems and bringing innovative ideas to life.